cultureandempire/cultureandempire.github.io/cande.md

 This is a stunning development with deep social, economic, and political impact.

 We can break it into two periods.
 The First Wave was roughly from 2000 to 2010 and brought a half-billion Africans the freedom to speak to each other across any distance.
-The Second Wave covers roughly 2010 to 2020, and will bring a billion Africans on-line and into the global Internet.
+The Second Wave covers roughly 2010 to 2020, and will bring a billion Africans on line and into the global Internet.

 I was talking to a trade union organizer in Lomé, Togo during the crest of the First Wave.
 She explained how now, if there was a strike at one mine, say in Namibia, news would spread to all mines owned by the firm, across the continent, and workers could shut down operations in fifty mines the next day.